Data Processing Addendum

 “Data Processor” means the entity which Processes Personal Data on behalf of the Data Controller.

-“Data Protection Laws and Regulations” means the data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including the laws and regulations of the United States and European Data Protection Laws.
+“Data Protection Laws” means the data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including the laws and regulations of the United States and European Data Protection Laws.

 “Data Subject” means the individual to whom Personal Data relates, including a “consumer”, as such term is defined by United States state data protection laws applicable to the Processing of Personal Data under the Agreement.

-“European Data Protection Laws” means the data protection laws and regulations of (i) the European Union, the European Economic Area (“EEA”), and their member states, (ii) UK including but not limited to (i) GDPR and (ii) UK GDPR (as applicable).
+“European Data Protection Laws” means the data protection laws and regulations of (i) the European Union, the European Economic Area (“EEA”), and their member states, (ii) the UK, and (iii) Switzerland, including but not limited to the (a) GDPR, (b) UK GDPR, (c) Switzerland Data Protection Act (“Swiss DPA”), (as applicable).

 “EU Standard Contractual Clauses” means the standard contractual clauses (controller to processor) adopted by the European Commission on June 4, 2021, implementing Decision EU 2021/914 on Standard Contractual Clauses, as attached hereto as Schedule 2 to this DPA.